Certora/Examples/CVLByExamples/LiquidityPoolExample/README.md

 Example Certora verification for a simple multi-contract system.

 The main contract is `Pool.sol`.
 There are several configuration files that run the Prover with different run arguments.

 ## Incorrect Configurations
-`Pool.sol` without additional files
+`Pool.sol` without additional files.

 Failing rules:
 `integrityOfDeposit`